xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 In version **7.8**, the Studio team ships browser-based video recording for both full Browsers and Headless Browsers, which is believed to be incredibly helpful for troubleshooting a failed test.
 With Screen Recorder, you can capture what's visible on the screen while with the Browser-based Video Recorder, you can:

-* **Record video of browser window only** (Even it's hidden behind another window): Browser-based video recorder is preferred in case you are running tests when a window pops up, or the testing browser instance is hidden behind another window.
+* **Record video of browser window only** (Even it's hidden behind another window)
-* **Record video of Headless browser**: Headless Browser is a way to run browsers in a headless environment, which is popularly used for test automation and browser testing in CI/CD pipeline when you don't need a visible GUI.
+* **Record video of Headless browser**: Headless Browser is a way to run browsers in a headless environment, popularly used for test automation and browser testing in CI/CD pipeline when you don't need a visible GUI.
 You can learn more about Headless Browser Execution in this [manual](https://docs.katalon.com/katalon-studio/docs/headless-browsers-execution.html).
-* **Record videos of multiple browsers simultaneously** e.g., parallel execution of Test Suite Collection
+* **Record videos of multiple browsers simultaneously**, for instance, parallel execution of Test Suite Collection.

 **Preconditions**